MicrosoftDocs/fabric-docs/docs/data-science/how-to-use-lightgbm-with-synapseml.md

 ms.date: 05/08/2023
 ---

-# How to use LightGBM models with SynapseML in Microsoft Fabric
+# Use LightGBM models with SynapseML in Microsoft Fabric

 The [LightGBM](https://github.com/Microsoft/LightGBM) framework specializes in creating high-quality and GPU-enabled decision tree algorithms for ranking, classification, and many other machine learning tasks.
 In this article, you'll use LightGBM to build classification, regression, and ranking models.